getgrav/grav-plugin-advanced-pagecache/README.md

     bin/gpm install advanced-pagecache

 This will install the AdvancedPageCache plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/precache`.
+Its files can be found under `/your/site/grav/user/plugins/advanced-pagecache`.

 ## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `precache`.
+Then, rename the folder to `advanced-pagecache`.
 You can find these files either on [GitHub](https://github.com/getgrav/grav-plugin-precache) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under